wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the german translated widget on the Widget Management Page in the backend.
 It looks like the WordPress default widget 'Recent Posts' with additional options for the thumbnails.

 == Changelog ==

+= 2.3 =
+* Added option to keep aspect ratios of the original images
+* Added option to hide the post title in the list
+* Moved inline CSS to external file
+* Revised *.pot file and german translation

 = 2.2.2 =
 * Successfully tested with WordPress 4.1